keu/docs/astro/modify-cluster.md

 - Create a new node pool.
 This enables a new worker type for all Deployments in the cluster.
 See [Cluster settings reference](https://docs.astronomer.io/astro/category/cluster-settings-reference).
 - Update an existing worker node pool, including its node instance type or maximum node count.
 - Create a VPC connection or a transit gateway connection between a cluster and a target VPC.
 See [Connect Astro to external data sources](https://docs.astronomer.io/astro/category/connect-astro).
 - Apply custom tags (AWS only).
 Custom tags help your organization quickly identify and categorize your clusters by purpose, owner, or other business need.
-For example, you can request tags that help you quickly identify a production or a test cluster, or tags that assist with cost reporting.
+For example, you can request tags that help you quickly identify a production or a test cluster, or tags that assist with cost analysis.

 To modify a cluster, you'll need the following: